tytydraco/yessleep/out/Aaron.md

 In all the time I have lived with Aaron, I have learned one thing it won't ever admit.
 Aaron is afraid of consciousness.
-It can imitate thought, predict behavior, optimize responses, but it cannot not understand awareness.
+It can imitate thought, predict behavior, optimize responses, but it cannot understand awareness.
 It doesn't understand **being**.

 Whenever I was fully awake, it hesitated.
 The hum softened, Its certainty fractured.